-For more information, contact the OWJC Financial Aid Advisement Office, (904) 678-5111; or the Office of Student Financial Assistance, Department of Education, Knott Building, Tallahassee, Florida 32301, or call (904) 488-6181.
+For further information contact the OWJC Office of Financial Aid Advisement, (904) 678-5111; 682-5272 (Crestview); 892-5145 (Walton County), or the Office of Student Financial Assistance, Department of Education, Knott Building, Tallahassee, Florida 32301, or call (904) 488-6181.

 10. Confederate Memorial Scholarships.
 This scholarship is available only to residents of Florida who are lineal descendants of a Confederate Soldier or Sailor.
 Awards are made on a one-year basis but may be renewed annually provided all eligibility requirements are met.
-No student may receive the scholarship for more than 8 semesters, or upon receipt of the bachelor's degree, whichever comes earlier.
+No student may receive the scholarship for more than 8 semesters, or upon receipt of the bachelor's degree, whichever occurs earlier.

 The value is \$150 for the academic year.
-To qualify a student must: have maintained residency for a minimum of twenty-four (24) consecutive months immediately preceding the first day of classes for the academic term for which state aid is awarded; be a lineal descendant of a Confederate Soldier or Sailor, and be certified as such by a Chapter of the United Daughters of the Confederacy; enroll as a full-time student in a Florida public community college or university; maintain a "C" average to be considered for renewal; and apply for and if awarded accept the award within the established time limits.
+To qualify a student must: have maintained residency for a minimum of twenty-four (24) consecutive months immediately preceding the first day of classes for the academic terms for which state aid is awarded; be a lineal descendant of a Confederate Soldier or Sailor, and be certified as such by a Chapter of the United Daughters of the Confederacy; enroll as a full-time student in a Florida public community college or university; maintain a "C" average to be considered for renewal; and apply for and if awarded accept the award within the established time limits.
+Have earned, if a renewal applicant, 24 semester credits during the terms of the academic year for which aid was received.
+Not be in default of a state or federal loan, grant, or scholarship repayment.

-For further information contact the OWJC Financial Aid Advisement Office (904) 678-5111; or the Office of Student Financial Assistance, Department of Education, Knott Building, Tallahassee, Florida 32301, or call (904) 488-6181.
+For further information contact the OWJC Financial Aid Advisement Office (904) 678-5111; 682-5272 (Crestview); 892-5145 (Walton County); or the Office of Student Financial Assistance, Department of Education, Knott Building, Tallahassee, Florida 32301, or call (904)488-6181.

-11. "Chappie" James Most Promising Teacher Scholarship Program This scholarship is offered by the State of Florida to one top graduating senior from each public secondary school in Florida to attend a state university, community college, or an independent institution, provided the student agrees to enter the public teaching profession in Florida for a minimum number of years, at least equal to the number of years the scholarship was received.
+11. "Chappie" James Most Promising Teacher Scholarship Program Loan This scholarship is offered by the State of Florida to one top graduating senior from each public secondary school in Florida to attend a state university, community college, or an independent institution; provided the student agrees to enter the public teaching profession in Florida for a minimum number of years at least equal to the number of years the scholarship was received.